Fragrances and Flavours Association of India

-The Fragrances and Flavours Association of India (FAFAI) as an statutory body was formed in 1948 for promoting and developing industries engaged in the manufacture of Fragrances and Flavours and currently has 300 enterprises.
-The contribution from the industries engaged in manufacture of Fragrances and Flavours is estimated to be $500 million.
+The Fragrances and Flavours Association of India (FAFAI) is a statutory body that was formed in 1948 for developing industries engaged in the manufacture of Fragrances and Flavours.

 History

 The Fragrances and Flavours Association of India was formed as apex body in 1948 primarily aimed for the growth and development of industries engaged in manufacturing of various products relating to various Fragrances and Flavours.

 As of 2023, Rishabh C Kothari is the president of the association.

 Members

-The FAFAI covers around 1000 enterprises which operates as small,medium and large units and are considered ancillary to Fast Moving Consumer Goods (FMCG).
+The FAFAI covers around 1000 enterprises which operates as small, medium and large units and are considered as ancillary to Fast Moving Consumer Goods (FMCG).